meower-media-co/mmc-archives/README.md

-# Meower Media Co.
-Archives
+# Meower Media Archives

-This contains archived repositories, code, binaries, etc. in the Meower Media Co.
-Organization.
-This code here will not be updated and is only for historical purposes only.
+This repo includes archived versions of repositories used by and or created by Meower Media.
+The code here won't be updated and isn't meant to be used.
+Each folder contains a README.md file with more information about the projects contained within.